emoryhubbard/JSBrainBlast/README.md

-# JS Brain Blasts - Programming Exercises
+# JS Brain Blast - Programming Exercises

-Welcome to the JS Brain Blasts repository, a collection of programming exercises designed to enhance your algorithmic thinking skills.
+Welcome to the JS Brain Blast repository, a collection of programming exercises designed to enhance your algorithmic thinking skills.
 This repository follows a unique 3-step problem-solving approach to help you build a strong foundation in algorithm design.
 The exercises are presented in chronological order in the `exercises.js` file, embedded as comments.

 ## Purpose